pluralsight/guides/draft/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/7753b093-4390-499d-9d05-474212141036.png)

-If you open the file you can see output as well:
+If you open the file you can see output as expected:
 ```text
 1,murat,aykanat
 2,john,smith